 It is possible for a moving image Item to have a horizontal relationship with another Item as a related object.
 Such associative relationships are more prevalent and varied at the Work level, but there are instances where Items need to be related, for example, where an institution has separate Items for Yellow, Cyan and Magenta Separation Negatives, each of which have to be combined in Technicolor Three Colour Strip Process to make a new colour print.
 Or, in the case of restorations where separate Items or elements have been used to create a new restored Item.

 Record one or more “Other” relationship type terms to express the nature of the relationship to the Item, choosing the most specific term possible from existing relator terms lists, for example, “accompanied by,” “contained in,” etc. Selection should be made from a controlled list of values.
-A suggested list, which is open and not exhaustive, can be found in Appendix A, Value Lists,
+A suggested list, which is open and not exhaustive, can be found in Appendix A, Value Lists, X. Item Other Relationship Types.

 In a note, add any additional information concerning the relationship considered relevant.